coingaming/front-end-test-assignment/README.md

 ```

 You can explore the Graphiql interface for that API at https://api.blocktap.io/graphiql
+Blocktap.io is a third party service that might require registration.
 You may also use any other GraphQL API service to fetch the prices from.

 Sample JSON response from the request above: